 - Analyzing data regarding child fatalities to identify trends, patterns and risk factors;

 - Evaluating the effectiveness of adopted prevention and intervention strategies;

 - Making recommendations regarding state programs, legislation, administrative regulations, policies, budgets, and treatment and service standards, which may facilitate the development of strategies for the prevention and reduction of the number of child deaths; and

 - Promoting services and resources for bereavement to families and communities through the local health departments.

 Standardized data reporting forms are completed for all reviews as required by state statute.
 Electronic and hard copy data files are stored securely.
 The CFR program has access to vital statistics records including electronic transmission of data from the electronic death registration system, coroner’s reports, and other sources.

 Kentucky produces an annual CFR report based on the calendar year that is data driven and highlights prevention efforts from stakeholders.
 The report is distributed to selected government officials, Department for Public Health staff, local health departments, coroners and others upon request.

+In 2019, a total of 99.4% of child fatalities identified as reviewable were reviewed.
 CFR findings influence policy changes in Kentucky.
 Statewide examples include booster seat and graduated driver’s license legislation and the provision of educational materials to prevent pediatric abusive head trauma to birthing hospitals in Kentucky.
 CFR findings were pivotal in the development of a Safe Sleep campaign (safesleepky.org).